-You must complete pages 1 through 4 of Form 5S, including the appropriate schedules on page 2.
+You must complete pages 1 through 9 of Form 5S.
 Do not enter "See Attached" instead of completing the entry spaces.
 If more space is needed, prepare separate sheets using the same size and format as the printed forms, and submit these sheets with your Form 5S.